• Home

 she/her

-Kristin Born is a partner at PwC and the treasurer of the League of Women Voters of San Francisco.
-Kristin is a tax attorney with experience in creating and deploying tax technical tools that leverage artificial intelligence.
+She is a partner at PwC and a tax attorney with experience in creating and deploying tax technical tools that leverage artificial intelligence.
 Prior to her time at PwC, she led a tax function at Meta giving her hands-on operational experience.
 Kristin moved to San Francisco after living in Boston, Asia, New York City, and the United Kingdom, where she worked and volunteered in various industries including education, tech, communications, and law.
-Kristin is passionate about access to education, health care rights, and racial justice.
-Kristin enjoys culinary pursuits, live music, and road trips along the coast with her husband and two rescue dogs.

 Joan Ryan